Financial Aid Outside the Box

-And the idea is growing.
-Supported by Scholarship America, the California State Assembly is currently debating details of a bill to establish small emergency-grant programs at community colleges statewide.
-In the private sector, Great Lakes Education Philanthropy established the Dash Emergency Grant program — a continuation and expansion of their support for emergency aid across the Midwest.
+Today, the idea is growing on a federal and state level as well.
+Supported by Scholarship America, the California State Assembly passed legislation to establish small emergency-grant programs at community colleges statewide, and both major COVID recovery bills on a federal level have included significant funding for emergency grants.
 Around the nation, financial aid providers are recognizing that a small grant goes a long way.

 There’s increased recognition that college costs don’t end with graduation.

-The recent, comprehensive Consumer Reports package on student debt is the latest wide-ranging examination of the ways increased costs and skyrocketing loan debt are affecting students well past graduation (and even into retirement.)
-By now, the litany of negative impacts is familiar: total loan debt in America exceeds $1 trillion, and many of the 42 million student debtors in the country are forced to delay future financial milestones like homebuying and saving for retirement.
+Continually rising college costs and skyrocketing loan debt are affecting students well past graduation (and even into retirement.)
+By now, the litany of negative impacts is familiar: total loan debt in America is approaching $2 trillion, and many of the 42 million student debtors in the country are forced to delay future financial milestones like homebuying and saving for retirement.

-The landscape of loan repayment can be just as confusing as the financial aid process itself, but innovative use of data and communications (like this guide from Consumer Reports) can help families get a handle on the process before it’s too late.
+In the meantime, innovative use of data and communications (like this guide from Consumer Reports) can help families get a handle on the process before it’s too late.
 The realities of college funding continue to change every year — and these new tools are vital in helping students keep up.